Toy example

 3.2.
 Isolation forest

-As a second example for a rejection model, Figure 6 shows the result of training an isolation forest for the toy example.
+As a second example of a rejection model, Figure 6 shows the result of training an isolation forest for the toy example.
 The key idea about isolation forests or trees is that anomalies can be isolated from the data with only a few decisions and have therefore a low depth in the trained isolation trees.

 Figure 6: Rejection based on isolation forest